LeeBigelow/Tarot-Reading-Web/README.md

 firefox celtic-cross.html
 ```

 Nothing fancy.
 So far just a Celtic-Cross or Five-Card-Story layout.
 Click on the deck to deal out the cards.
 Click on a card to flip and get some interpretation info.
 The top left has "Decks" and "Layouts" menus.
 You can switch decks at any time and have cards from different decks in the same layout.

-Switching layouts will restart the reading.
-A random deck gets selected at the start of each reading.
+## Embedded versions for phones

-Unfortunately the full version here won't work on your phone.
+Unfortunately the full version won't work on your phone.
 Phone browsers don't like reading local files.
-I've made some static versions where the css, javascript, and card images (compressed and base64 encoded) are all embedded in the html.
-Surprisingly, even with 78 card images, they're only about 2-3 MB.
+Instead I've made some static versions where the css, javascript, and card images (compressed and base64 encoded) are all embedded in the html.
 They work on my phone and hopefully will work on yours.
-In this repo I've included one as `celtic-cross-1760-conver-embedded.html` and here's a Google Drive folder with the others:
+Here's a Google Drive folder with a variety of embedded versions:

 [Folder of Completely Embedded Versions (for the phone)](https://drive.google.com/drive/folders/1lbfcxlHbkPkIrWJ4lBdQcY3va5lfuAQf?usp=sharing)